This contract applies only to the original purchaser and does not transfer, if the ownership of the dog changes.

 If the puppy has been neglected, not fed the food recommended by the breeder, has been exercised repetitively or strenuously, abused, has not been provided proper protection from the elements or not been provided with proper medical care, the guarantee is void.

-Bravecto, Nexguard and Trifexis is not recommended as it causes seizures and death in many dogs and as such the warranty is null and void if any of these products are used.
+Bravecto, Trifexis, Nexgard, Credelio and Simparica are not recommended as they can causes seizures and death in many dogs and as such the warranty is null and void if any of these products are used.

 If the puppy develops hip or elbow dysplasia during the first two years and it has had excessive or insufficient exercise, is overweight, Wildflower Labradoodles will not guarantee for Hip or Elbow dysplasia.